The UCAS Mission

 July 2004 - July 2005

-Two new Early College High Schools, UCAS and SUCCESS Academy have begun planning for a fall of 2005 opening.
-UCAS with Nebo, Provo and Alpine School Districts will work with UVSC and the SUCCESS Academy has an agreement to work with Iron County School District and SUU.
+Two new Early College High Schools, UCAS and SUCCESS Academy began planning for a fall of 2005 opening.
+UCAS with Nebo, Provo and Alpine School Districts worked with UVU and the SUCCESS Academy worked with Iron County School District and SUU.

-One additional Early College High School will open up the following year at either Logan with Utah State University or in Price with the College of Eastern Utah.
+One additional Early College High School opened up the following year in Logan through a partnership with Utah State University.